simonwahll/wahllcontent/python/tutorial/chapter_1.md

 toc: true
 ---

-In this tutorial you will be learning Python programming.
+In this tutorial, you will be learning Python programming.
 It can be fun and interesting and you will most definitely learn a new skill.

 ## What is Python?

-Python is a high level programming language, that means the language is quite abstract and you don't need to know a lot about how computers work in order to use it.
+Python is a high-level programming language, which means the language is quite abstract and you don't need to know a lot about how computers work to use it.
 Everything from automating a simple task, like making a backup of some files, to machine learning can be done in Python.